thefrontside/bigtest/website/docs/interactors/1-quick-start.md

 Try using more of the [Built-in Interactors](2-built-in-dom.md) within your tests such as `Link`, `Checkbox`, `TextField`, and more.

-You’ll quickly realize how much more powerful Interactors when combined with [Locators, Filters, and Actions](3-locators-filters-actions.md).
+You’ll quickly realize how much more powerful Interactors are when combined with [Locators, Filters, and Actions](3-locators-filters-actions.md).

 Once you are comfortable with those, you’ll want to [write your own Interactors](4-write-your-own.md) to explore just how useful they can be.
 ### Join the BigTest community